 Many specialists may be involved in treating a person with this condition.
 They include:

-An endocrinologist may prescribe growth hormone, if it is needed.
+An endocrinologist to prescribe growth hormone

 Older children and adults do not show typical features as clearly as infants or younger children.
-Intelligence may be normal, although the patient may have a learning disability.
+Intelligence may be normal, although the person may have a learning disability.

 Chewing or speaking difficulty if jaw is very small

-Call your health care child's provider if signs of Russell-Silver syndrome develop.
-Make sure your child's height and weight is measure during each well child visit.
-The doctor may refer you to:
+Call your child's health care provider if signs of Russell-Silver syndrome develop.
+Make sure your child's height and weight are measured during each well-child visit.
+The provider may refer you to:

 A genetic professional for a full evaluation and chromosome studies

 A pediatric endocrinologist for management of your child's growth problems

 Cooke DW, Divall SA, Radovick S. Normal and aberrant growth.
 In: Melmed S, Polonsky KS, Larsen PR, and Kronenberg HM.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 24.